marcushuewitt/ClassNotes/Class01/README.md

 * Run bash
   * go to your home directory (`cd ~`)
   * go into your Documents directory (for Mac -> `cd Documents`, for Windows -> `cd "My Documents"`)
+  * create a new folder called itm695 (`mkdir itm695`)
+  * change directory into your new folder (`cd itm695`)
-  * create a new folder call btest (`mkdir btest`)
+  * inside the itm695 folder, create a new folder call ex01-a (`mkdir ex01-a`)
-  * change directory into this new folder (`cd btest`)
+  * change directory into this new folder (`cd ex01-a`)
     * NOTE: You can always test to see which directory you are in by running the command `pwd` (which stands for **p**rint **w**orking **d**irectory)
-  * using the "echo" command (this is a bash command that simply echos the given test to the output) and output redirection to create a new file called "about.txt" that contains your first and name (`echo "FName LName"> about.txt`)
+  * using the "echo" command (this is a bash command that simply echos the given test to the output) and output redirection to create a new file called "about.txt" that contains your first and name (`echo "FName LName" > about.txt`)
+  * test to see that the file exists by listing the contents of the directory (`ls`)
+  * display the content of the file to the screen to verify that you have correctly entered the data (`cat about.txt`)
   * now, move up one directory (`cd ..`)
-  * Create a new directory called btest2 (`mkdir btest`)
+  * Create a new directory called ex01-b (`mkdir ex01-b`)
-  * Copy the content of `btest` into `btest2`
+  * Copy the content of `ex01-a` into `ex01-b` (`cp ex01-a ex01-b`)
-  * remove the btest directory (`rm -rf btest`)
+  * remove the ex01-a directory (`rm -rf ex01-a`)
-  * once you have finished, show the professor so that he can verify that you've done the work.
+  * rename ex01-b to ex01 (`mv ex01-b ex01`)

+NOTE: It is now expected that you have the basic ability to use a bash prompt to move files, copy files, create and remove directories, delete files, and understand how to redirect output to a file, and view the contents of a file.
+Getting comfortable with this may take a bit of practice.
+I'd encourage you to spend a bit of time trying these commands and coming up with your own scenarios to text and exercise your skills in this area.

-## Introduction to Git & GitHub
+## Introduction to DevOps, Social Coding, Git & GitHub

+I trending topic in software development and management is "DevOps" (short for Developer Operations).
+Managing a large programming project involved many programmers, designers, and testers (and others).
+Coordinating such development is tricky -- you must protect work, record changes, and in general manage the overall integrity of the projects code.
+A separate, but related trend we're seeing is the rise of "social coding", which is the proliferation of open-source projects where you can contribute to, fork/copy and extend, publish new projects - with a rising level of programming literacy, we're seeing a large "social" community developing where sites like GitHub are used to exchange, publish, and use code.

 Git is a program used to manage code repositories.
 It provides strict version control, and allows you to manage large projects and your ongoing work better.
+Git is a modern tool that has overtaken many previous CVS (Cocde Versioning Systems), and it often the center piece of any DevOps.

+NOTE: Git was developed by Linus Torvalds (of Linux fame) - I think it's important for you to understand something about the opensource/social-coding culture, the following video (TED interview) provides a nice intro to this culture -- https://www.youtube.com/watch?v=o8NPllzkFhE

 VCS (Version Control Systems)/ CVS (Code versioning system) such as Git are incorporated into developer workflow.
 Within any professional programming environment, you will find a VCS is being used.